pyth-network/pyth-crosschain/ethereum/Deploying.md

 # Perform the migration
 npx truffle migrate --network $MIGRATIONS_NETWORK

+# On first time mainnet deployments with Wormhole Receiver.
+Or when guardian sets are upgraded.
+npm run receiver-submit-guardian-sets -- --network $MIGRATIONS_NETWORK
 ```

 As a sanity check, it is recommended to deploy the  migrations in `migrations/prod` to the Truffle `development` network first.
 You can do this by using the configuration values in [`.env.prod.development`](.env.prod.development).